blimmer/benlimmer.com/_posts/2020-05-16-adding-typescript-types-github-graphql-api.md

 enter.

 ```
 ?
-How to name the config file? (codegen.yml)
+How to name the config file? (codegen.ts)
 ```

-Naming the `graphql-codegen` configuration file `codegen.yml` (the default indicated above) is fine with me.
+Naming the `graphql-codegen` configuration file `codegen.ts` (the default indicated above) is fine with me.
 Press enter to continue.

 ```